kort/kort-to-osm/README.md

 kort-to-osm
 ===========

-Transfer changes from Kort to OpenStreetMap
+Transfer changes from Kort to OpenStreetMap.

 ## Installation